 Are you looking for some special sweet treats to bake?
 Try these delicious lemon blueberry cupcakes!

-Whether you’re having a birthday or just want to treat yourself, these cupcakes will make your day!
+Whether you’re having a birthday or just want to treat yourself, this dessert recipe will make your day!

-Made with juicy blueberries and a fresh lemon flavor, this lemon blueberry cupcake recipe is perfect for picnics, barbecues, baby showers, mother’s day, bridal showers or summer birthday parties, Best of all, they’re easy to make!
+Made with juicy blueberries and a fresh lemon flavor, this recipe is perfect for picnics, barbecues, baby showers, mother’s day, bridal showers or summer birthday parties.
+Best of all, they’re easy to make!

 How to Make Blueberry and Lemon Cupcakes